Crafting Sermons Like a Photographer (A Guest Post)

 What kind of editing will enhance the listener’s experience?

-Even after paying close attention to composition, lighting, and focus during the shoot, photographers return to the details to ensure the their image best reflects their experience of that moment in time.
+Even after paying close attention to composition, lighting, and focus during the shoot, photographers return to the details to ensure the image best reflects their experience of that moment in time.

 They may further crop the photo, turn up the color saturation, turn down the highlights, or warm a dark corner.